Best Patient Care Technician Schools in Tennessee

 Many PCTs use this role as a stepping stone to becoming a licensed practical nurse (LPN) or registered nurse (RN).
 If you plan to move up later, choose a school with credits that transfer to nursing programs.

-Summary and Next Steps
+Summary and next steps

 If you live in Tennessee and want to start a stable healthcare career quickly, training as a Patient Care Technician is a direct route.
-In most cases, you can complete training and be fully certified in less than a year.
+In most cases, you can complete training and be fully certified in about a year.
 Focus on programs that give you a CNA license, EKG skills, and phlebotomy training.

 Here’s what to do next:

-• Research the schools listed above.
+• Research the.
+Schools listed above.

-• Contact admissions to confirm program details and class schedules.
+• Contact admissions to.
+Confirm program details and class schedules.

-• Apply early, especially if programs have limited seats.
+• Apply early, especially if.
+Programs have limited seats.

-• Prepare for your CNA exam during your training to avoid delays in getting hired.
+• Prepare for your CNA exam during your training to.
+Avoid delays in getting hired.

 Starting as a PCT gets you into the healthcare field fast while giving you skills you can build on for years to come.
 In Tennessee, choosing the right school is the first and most important step.